SilvioLima94/message_generator/README.md

 # message_generator
-A simple code that generates a random quote
+A simple code that generates random quotes